-Even before COVID, depression on college campuses had become increasingly prevalent, with counseling services unable to keep up with college depression rates.
-Coming of age in a world struggling with vast political and economic divisions, climate change, and systemic racism left many young adults feeling hopeless about their own futures and the future of the planet.
-Furthermore, Gen Z was branded “the loneliest generation,” due in large part to the growing lack of face-to-face connection in favor of less meaningful online interactions.
+Even before COVID, depression in college students had become increasingly prevalent, with counseling services unable to keep up with college depression rates.
+Coming of age in a world struggling with vast political and economic divisions, climate change, and systemic racism has left many young adults feeling hopeless about their own future and the future of the planet.
+Furthermore, Gen Z has been branded “the loneliest generation,” due in large part to the growing lack of face-to-face connection in favor of less meaningful online interactions.

 The pandemic has added new stressors for this generation, enhancing the negative effects of depression on college students.
-In a study conducted in spring 2020, researchers interviewed 195 students at a large public university, and found that close to three-quarters (71 percent) were experiencing increased stress, anxiety, and college depression symptoms due to the pandemic.
+In one study, researchers interviewed 195 students at a large public university, and found that close to three-quarters (71 percent) were experiencing increased stress, anxiety, and college depression symptoms due to the pandemic.
 Their most common stressors included: